emteknetnz/vendor-code-patcher/README.md

 This will generate a .patch file - copy this to correct directory in `_vendor_patches`

-## Applying the patch
+## Applying patches

-Login in to the CMS as admin

-/dev/tasks/VendorCodePatchTask

-In the future, functionality could be changed to be flushable and run on ?flush, so that it happens as part of deployment
+Patches are automatically applied on ?flush=1 - this will happen as part of deployment

+The vendor-code-patcher will run on every flush, however it will only apply the patches on the first flush if the .patch file makes sense